JetBrains/projector-installer/README.md

 WSL is new technology and sometimes there are problems with network interfaces forwarding from Linux to Windows system.
 (Example: https://github.com/microsoft/WSL/issues/4636)

-If you have issues with accessing Projector running in WSL from browser, try the following:
+If you have issues with accessing Projector running in WSL from browser, try do the following:

+ - Do not use several WSL machines in the same time.
+Connectivity issues happens rarely if only one WSL machine is running.
+You can check state of existing WSL machies using `wsl -l -v` command.

+ - Try command `Get-Service LxssManager | Restart-Service` in PowerShell console

  - Restart your WSL environment:
  ```wsl --shutdown```
  and start your linux console again.